On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification

-While in a classical system a bit can be in one state or the other, qubits exists in a coherent superposition of both states simultaneously, a property that is fundamental to quantum mechanics.
+While in a classical system a bit can be in one state or the other, qubit exists in a coherent superposition of both states simultaneously, a property that is fundamental to quantum mechanics.
 Quantum computers utilize the principles of superposition and entanglement to streamline computation~\cite{rieffel2011quantum,Kaye_intro_quantum,nielsen2011}.
 For every $n$ qubits, $2^n$ possible states can be represented.
 This is an exponential improvement with respect to the classical systems which can only represent n states for every n bits.
 Moreover, quantum systems exist in a high dimensional space, known as a Hilbert space, whose inherent properties lend themselves to a complex linear optimization.

 The application of quantum technology for remote sensing has been considered for at least the last 20 years.
 In~\cite{Bi2019}, an active imaging information transmission technology for satellite-borne quantum remote sensing is proposed, providing solutions and technical basis for realizing active imaging technology relying on quantum mechanics principles.
 Another application discussed in literature is related to inteferometric synthetic aperture radars~\cite{Otgonbaatar2021a, Otgonbaatar2021b}.
 In the first work Otgonbaatar and Datcu describe a residue connection problem in the phase unwrapping procedure as quadratic unconstrained binary optimization problem which is solved by using the D-Wave quantum annealer.
 The same authors in~\cite{Otgonbaatar2021b} present a quantum annealer application for subset feature selection and the classification of hyperspectral images.